 - Thursday–Friday: 9 am to 5 pm

 Hooray!
 You've been admitted and on your way to BECOMING an Evergreen student.

-Registration and Records will send your online registration time ticket.
+Registration and Records will send your online registration time ticket to your my.evergreen.edu account.
+Financial Aid will also notify you about your award through my.evergreen.edu.
 Academic Advising will offer New Student Orientation.
-The Academic Fair Tips provides a list of must-do's to prepare yourself for registration.
-You may also want to review Registration Overview for New Students for step-by-step directions on how to register.
+Academic Fair covers the "must-do's" to prepare yourself for registration.
+You may also want to review How to Register for step-by-step directions.
 Find out when the quarter begins and ends, when tuition is due, holidays, and so much more on the Academic Calendar.

 The Family Education Rights and Privacy Act (FERPA), 20 U.S.C. § 1232g; 34 CFR Part 99, is a Federal law that protects the privacy of student education records.
 The law applies to all schools that receive funds under an application program of the US Department of Education.
 Information about your records can be released only to you.
 Every office at Evergreen is bound by FERPA – therefore, it includes, but is not limited to: admissions, financial aid, registration, student financial services, and the health center.
 Evergreen cannot release information to your parents, counselors, or friends.
 Registration and Records maintains information about FERPA and the Confidentiality of Records.

 Time to Make a Decision

 You've done all of your research on the colleges that interest you.
 You've considered all of your options.
 Naturally, you've decided to enroll at Evergreen.
 Go to your student account and pay the $50 (US) advance tuition deposit.
 This deposit will be deducted from the tuition for your first quarter at Evergreen.
 Transfer students will receive a transfer credit review by an Admissions Credentials Evaluator after this fee has been paid.